Economy of Iran: History until 1979

+History since the 1979 Islamic revolution

 Prior to 1979, Iran developed rapidly.
 Traditionally agricultural, by the 1970s, the country had undergone significant industrialization and modernization.
 The pace slowed by 1978 as capital flight reached $30 to $40 billion 1980-US dollars just before the revolution.

 Following the nationalizations in 1979 and the outbreak of the Iran–Iraq War, over 80% of the economy came under government control.
 The eight-year war with Iraq claimed at least 300,000 Iranian lives and injured more than 500,000.
-The cost of the war to the country's economy was some $500 billion.
+The cost of the war to Iran's economy was some $500 billion.

-After hostilities ceased in 1988, the government tried to develop the country's communication, transportation, manufacturing, health care, education and energy sectors (including its prospective nuclear power facilities), and began integrating its communication and transportation systems with those of neighboring states.
+After hostilities ceased in 1988, the government tried to develop the country's communication, transportation, manufacturing, health care, education and energy sectors, including its prospective nuclear power facilities, and began integrating its communication and transportation systems with those of neighboring states.

 The government's long-term objectives since the revolution were stated as economic independence, full employment, and a comfortable standard of living but Iran's population more than doubled between 1980 and 2000 and its median age declined.
 Although many Iranians are farmers, agricultural production has consistently fallen since the 1960s.
 By the late 1990s, Iran imported much of its food.
 At that time, economic hardship in the countryside resulted in many people moving to cities.

+Due to its relative isolation from global financial markets, Iran was initially able to avoid recession in the aftermath of the 2008 global financial crisis.
+However, following expansion of international sanctions related to Iran's nuclear programme, the Iranian rial fell to a record low of 23,900 to the US dollar in September 2012.

 Macroeconomic trends

-The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2027).
-Inflation below 10% is in green.

 Iran's national science budget in 2005 was about $900 million, roughly equivalent to the 1990 figure.
 By early 2000, Iran allocated around 0.4% of its GDP to research and development, ranking the country behind the world average of 1.4%.
 In 2009 the ratio of research to GDP was 0.87% against the government's medium-term target of 2.5%.
 Iran ranked first in scientific growth in the world in 2011 and 17th in science production in 2012.

 Iran has a broad and diversified industrial base.
 According to The Economist, Iran ranked 39th in a list of industrialized nations, producing $23 billion of industrial products in 2008.
-Between 2008 and 2009 Iran moved to 28th from 69th place in annual industrial production growth because of its relative isolation from the 2008 international financial crisis.
+Between 2008 and 2009 Iran moved to 28th from 69th place in annual industrial production growth because of its relative isolation from the 2008 financial crisis.

+In the early 21st century, the service sector was Iran's largest, followed by industry (mining and manufacturing) and agriculture.